-Objectives: Sympathetic skin response (SSR) is a technique for assessment of the damage of peripheral neuropathies and the disorders of the sympathetic system.
-This study aimed to evaluate SSR among patients with Raynaud phenomenon (RP).
-Methods: Between January 1, 2015 and December 30, 2018, about 20 patients with RP and 20 healthy subjects as the control group were recruited from patients referring to the Outpatient Clinics of Shiraz medical University.
-All the participants were clinically examined, and the SSR was performed using a standard protocol.
-SSR is abnormal when the latency is prolonged and/or the amplitude reduced.
-Results: Raynaud's group consisted of 19 women (95 %) and 1 male (5%).
-3 patients (15 %) with primary Raynaud's phenomenon (PRP) and 17 patients (85%) with secondary Raynaud's phenomenon (SRP).
-The control group consisted of 16 women (80%) and 4 males (20%).
-The mean age of the Raynaud's group and control subjects was 43.1±9 and 36.7±8.6 years, respectively.
-The SSR to the electrical stimulus was absent in 3 patients (PRP patients).
-The total median nerve mean latencies in the upper limb were 1.9±0.57 and 1.19±0.52 seconds for the Raynaud's group and control groups, respectively (p <0.001).
-These findings revealed significantly prolonged SSR latencies in the Raynaud's group, while the mean amplitude showed no significant differences in both groups (p =0.756).
+Objectives: This study aimed to evaluate sympathetic skin response (SSR) among patients with Raynaud phenomenon (RP).
+SSR is a technique for assessment of the damage of peripheral neuropathies and the disorders of the sympathetic system.
+Methods: Between January 2015 and December 2018, approximately 20 patients with RP and 20 healthy subjects (control group) were recruited from patients referred to the outpatient clinics of Shiraz University of Medical Sciences, Shiraz, Iran.
+All participants were clinically examined and the SSR was evaluated using a standard protocol.
+SSR is abnormal when the latency is prolonged and/or the amplitude is reduced.
+Results: The RP group consisted of 19 women (95%) and one male (5%); three patients (15%) had primary Raynaud’s phenomenon (PRP) and 17 patients (85%) had secondary Raynaud’s phenomenon.
+The control group consisted of 16 women (80%) and four males (20%).
+The mean age of the RP group and control subjects was 43.1 ± 9 and 36.7 ± 8.6 years, respectively.
+The SSR to the electrical stimulus was absent in three patients with PRP.
+The total median nerve mean latencies in the upper limb were 1.90 ± 0.57 and 1.19 ± 0.52 seconds for the RP group and control groups, respectively (P <0.001).
+These findings revealed significantly prolonged SSR latencies in the RP group, while the mean amplitude showed no significant differences in both groups (P = 0.756).
 Conclusion: Absence or prolonged latency of SSR was associated with the disorders of the unmyelinated axons in the sympathetic system.
-Our findings suggested the disorders of unmyelinated axons in Raynaud's phenomenon.
+The findings of the present study suggested the disorders of unmyelinated axons in Raynaud’s phenomenon.

-Keywords: Raynaud Disease; Autonomic Nervous System; Electrodiagnosis; Sympathetic Fibers; Nerve Conduction.
+Keywords: Raynaud Disease; Autonomic Nervous System; Electrodiagnosis; Sympathetic Fibers; Nerve Conduction; Iran.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.